-Frequently asked questions for Osteopathy treatment
+Frequently asked questions for Sports Therapy treatment

 How do I book an appointment?

-Please call 07941532547 to book an appointment.
+Either book online via the link on the home or contacts page or call 07941532547 to book an appointment.
 If you get through to voicemail please leave a message and we will contact you at the earliest opportunity.

 What should I bring?

 Please bring a list of any medications you are taking, along with x-ray or MRI reports you may have.
 If you feel more comfortable in shorts rather than your underwear please bring these too.

 Depending on the area of symptoms you may be asked to undress down to your underwear to allow a thorough examination to be carried out.
 We therefore recommend that you wear comfortable underwear or shorts and a vest top.
 Friends or family members are always welcome to sit in during the treatment.
 Adult supervision is required when children under the age of 16 are treated.

 What happens during the examination?

 Sports Therapy is a “hands on” treatment.
 The Sports Therapist will first have a chat to discuss the history of the injury, this is usually followed by an assessment your posture and ask you to perform a gentle series of movements to identify any areas of dysfunction.
 The therapist will then assess your muscles and joints to identify points of weakness or excessive strain throughout the body.
 The assessment will be considered alongside lifestyle factors such as work and leisure to enable a full diagnosis and treatment plan to be developed.